LuxVim/nvim-luxterm/README.md

   nvim-luxterm
 </h1>

-A floating-window terminal multiplexer for Neovim that provides tmux-like session management with modern UI design.
+A floating-window terminal session manager for Neovim that provides elegant multi-terminal organization with modern UI design.

 ---